'Pink Haze' Lungwort; or,

 Antiquity."-Emily Dickinson

-(1830-1886).Pulmonaria saccharata 'Pink Haze' was bred by John Ernest Solari & Rosemary Ann Solari.
-The flowers are about twice the size as those on the most familiar lungworts, & much more open, plus ruffly all around the edges.
+The flowers are about twice the size as those on the most familiar lungworts, & uniquely fully open, plus ruffly all around the edges.

 This is definitely not your usual lungwort.
 The usual lungworts are sometimes called "Soldiers & Sailors" because they go through a major color change from pink buds & pink flowers when first opened, darkening to the most amazing Prussian blue, & frequently there are both bright pink & darkest blue flowers together on one clump.

 But for 'Pink Haze' each wide-open bloom will for some while be truly bicolored, with an almost carnival aspect.
-Martha at SinLur Stoneworks upon first seeing this bloom laughed that it was a psychedelic paisley groovy & far out with bellbottom pants, a flower out of a flower-child's hallucination.
+My chum Martha upon first seeing this bloom laughed that it was a psychedelic paisley groovy & far out with bellbottom pants, a flower out of a flower-child's hallucination.

-Blooms begin appearing just before spring, before much foliage is present, & it continues blooming until after foliage is getting bushy.
+Blooms begin appearing just before spring, before much foliage is present, & it continues blooming until after foliage is fluffed out into a fountaining mound.
 When finished flowering, the foliage remains of sufficient interest that these make worthy specimen plants, being mid-green with grey-green speckles.

 They are ideal front-border temporate shade-garden plants, preferring moist well-drained soil, but doing pretty well in somewhat droughty conditions if they must.
+Cold-hardy to Zone 5.
 Old clumps can be divided in autumn or late winter.

 P. longifolia x angustifolia 'Little Star'